forcedotcom/sfdx-circleci-package/README.md

 Coming Soon --- For a fully guided walk through of setting up and configuring this sample, see the [Continuous Integration Using Salesforce DX](https://trailhead.salesforce.com/modules/sfdx_travis_ci) Trailhead module.

-This repository shows one way you can successfully setup Salesforce DX to create new package versions with Travis CI.
+This repository shows one way you can successfully setup Salesforce DX to create new package versions with Circle CI.
 We make a few assumptions in this README:

 - You know how to get your Github repository setup with Circle CI.
 (Here's their [Getting Started guide](https://circleci.com/docs/2.0/).)
 - You have properly setup JWT-Based Authorization Flow (i.e. headless).
 I recommend using [these steps for generating your Self-Signed SSL Certificate](https://devcenter.heroku.com/articles/ssl-certificate-self).